Purple Mattress Reviews 2020

 The first mattress they released was designed to provide universal comfort, meaning it should be a comfortable option regardless of your favored sleeping position.
 Purple describes this mattress as being medium-firm or ranked as 6.5 out of 10 on the firmness scale.

-These new mattresses combine a coil system with their Smart Comfort Grid™.
-The only difference between the mattresses in this collection is the height of the Smart Comfort Grid™.
-For example, the Purple.2 has two inches of the grid system, the Purple.3 has three inches, and the Purple.4 has four inches.
+These new mattresses combine a coil system with their Purple Grid™.
+The only difference between the mattresses in this collection is the height of the Purple Grid™.
+For example, the Purple Hybrid has two inches of the grid system and the Purple Hybrid Premier is available in 3 and 4-inch grid options.

-The height of the grid dictates the firmness of the mattress, so the Purple.2 is a firm mattress, the Purple.3 is a medium mattress, and the Purple.4 is their softest mattress.
+The height of the grid dictates the firmness of the mattress, so the Purple Hybrid is a firm mattress, the Purple Hybrid Premier with a 3-inch Purple Grid™ is a medium mattress, and the Purple Hybrid Premier with a 4-inch Purple Grid™ is their softest mattress.

-Below the Smart Comfort Grid™ in these mattresses lies a thin layer of poly-foam acting as a transition between the grid and the coil system below.
-By including a transition layer, Purple reduces the chance of you sinking straight through the Smart Comfort Grid™ and bottoming out on the hard coil system below.
+Below the Purple Grid™ in these mattresses lies a thin layer of poly-foam acting as a transition between the grid and the coil system below.
+By including a transition layer, Purple reduces the chance of you sinking straight through the Purple Grid™ and bottoming out on the hard coil system below.

 For this guide, we’ll be basing our prices off of Queen sizes.

-If you find Purple beds are outside of your budget, read our other guides to find the best mattress for the money.
+If you find Purple beds are outside of your budget, read our other guides to find the best mattress in a box.

 Sleep Trial & Warranty